basler/pypylon/README.md

 ## Binary Installation
 The easiest way to get pypylon is to install a prebuild wheel.

-Binary releases are available on the [releases](https://github.com/Basler/pypylon/releases) page.
+Binary releases are available on the [Python Package Index (PyPI)](https://pypi.org/project/pypylon/) and the [GitHub releases](https://github.com/Basler/pypylon/releases) page.

 ## Installation from Source
 Building the pypylon bindings is supported and tested on Windows and Linux.